 Oh, I’m sure he thought he was giving me the gift of cheering a great team to forever glory.
 You see, he grew up in mid-western Ohio on the wonder years of the 1950s-1960s Browns.
 Heck, the greatest running back who ever played the game (Jim Brown) busted through the lines from 1957-1965.
 Who wouldn’t be a lifelong fan after that?
 The Browns won so much back then they were like the Patriots of today.
 Just ridiculous.

-Then the Browns were ripped away from us by the evil Art Modell only to return three years later as a husk of their former selves.
+Then the Browns were ripped away from us by Art Modell only to return three years later as a husk of their former selves.
 What’s worse is that the Baltimore Ravens (aka the once great Browns) have won the Super Bowl twice.
 We Browns fans are still waiting for a trip to the Super Bowl.

 I’ve tried to break my love affair with the Browns for many years.
 However, just like the detective in any film noir movie who runs across a femme fatale, we believe that if we give them just one more chance, they’ll make good.
 They never do and we never learn.